CAT

 ai=(ai1,ai2,,aiK)\mathbf{a}_i = (a_{i1}, a_{i2}, \ldots, a_{iK})^{\top} Discrimination parameter vector for item ii on each dimension

-did_i Scalar intercept (difficulty) parameter for item ii
+did_i Scalar intercept for item ii - not a unidimensional-style difficulty; di=kaikbikd_i=-\sum_k a_{ik}b_{ik} [4, Eq.3, p.1]

-aiθj\mathbf{a}_i^{\top} \boldsymbol{\theta}_j Dot product: k=1Kaikθjk\sum_{k=1}^{K} a_{ik} \theta_{jk}
+aiθj\mathbf{a}_i^{\top} \boldsymbol{\theta}_j Dot product: k=1Kaikθjk\sum_{k=1}^{K} a_{ik} \theta_{jk} - the linear predictor once did_i is added

 P(Xij=1θj)=ci+(1ci)exp(aiθj+di)1+exp(aiθj+di)P(X_{ij} = 1 \mid \boldsymbol{\theta}_j) = c_i + (1 - c_i) \cdot \frac{\exp(\mathbf{a}_i^{\top} \boldsymbol{\theta}_j + d_i)}{1 + \exp(\mathbf{a}_i^{\top} \boldsymbol{\theta}_j + d_i)}